-Local enforcement of industrial waste permits.
+Municipal separate storm sewer systems; industrial and high-risk programs.
 Authorizes any locality that owns or operates a permitted municipal separate storm sewer system (MS4) to adopt and administer an industrial and high-risk runoff program.
+The bill authorizes any such locality to include in its industrial and high-risk program an industrial or commercial facility notwithstanding the fact that the facility is also subject to certain permits or the federal Emergency Planning and Community Right-to-Know Act.
 The bill limits the ability of the State Water Control Board (the Board), unless it is required to do so by federal law, to impose certain regulatory conditions on any locality that administers such a program, and it prohibits the Board from modifying existing MS4 permits to avoid such limitation.
 The bill authorizes the Board to require a locality to report an industrial or commercial facility if it becomes aware of a violation of an industrial stormwater management requirement.
-01/09/18 House: Referred to Committee on Agriculture, Chesapeake and Natural Resources City Position: Support HB 948 Virginia Housing Trust Fund; revenue deposits.
-Patron: Lopez Summary as introduced:

-Virginia Housing Trust Fund; revenue deposits.
+02/06/18 House: Read third time and passed House BLOCK VOTE (99-Y 0-N) 02/07/18 Senate: Referred to Committee on Agriculture, Conservation and Natural Resources Notes: City Position: Support HB 948 Virginia Housing Trust Fund; revenue deposits.
+Patron: Lopez Virginia Housing Trust Fund; revenue deposits.
 Provides that 20% of annual recordation tax revenue in excess of \$325 million shall be deposited into the Virginia Housing Trust Fund.
-01/09/18 House: Referred to Committee on Finance City Position: Support HB 957 Virginia Freedom of Information Act; definition of "custodian."
-Patron: Yancey Summary as introduced: Virginia Freedom of Information Act; definition of "custodian."
+01/24/18 House: Subcommittee recommends passing by indefinitely (6-Y 4-N) Notes: City Position: Support HB 957 Virginia Freedom of Information Act; definition of "custodian."
+Patron: Yancey Summary as introduced:

+Virginia Freedom of Information Act; definition of "custodian."
 Defines "custodian," for the purposes of the Virginia Freedom of Information Act, as the official in charge of a public body or entity that has created, prepared, or revised a public record or that maintains or possesses a public record.
 The bill allows for more than one custodian per record.
-01/09/18 House: Referred to Committee on General Laws City Position: Oppose HB 971 Fair Housing Law; unlawful discrimination, gender identity.
-Patron: Guzman Summary as introduced:
+01/09/18 House: Referred to Committee on General Laws Notes: City Position: Oppose HB 971 Fair Housing Law; unlawful discrimination, gender identity.
+Patrons: Guzman and Levine Summary as introduced:

 Fair Housing Law; unlawful discrimination; gender identity.
 Adds discrimination based on gender identity as an unlawful housing practice under the Virginia Fair Housing Law.
 The bill also defines "gender identity."
-01/09/18 House: Referred to Committee on General Laws City Position: Support HB 981 Disposable paper and plastic bags; local taxation.
+02/08/18 House: Subcommittee recommends striking from docket (7-Y 0-N) Notes: City Position: Support HB 981 Disposable paper and plastic bags; local taxation.

 Patron: Rodman Summary as introduced:

 Local disposable paper and plastic bag tax.
 Authorizes any locality to impose a five-cent per bag tax on disposable paper bags or disposable plastic bags provided to customers by certain retailers, with certain bags being exempt from the tax.
 Revenues from the local tax would be collected by the Tax Commissioner and distributed monthly to the county or city imposing the tax to be used by such locality for pollution and litter mitigation.
 The bill requires each county or city adopting an ordinance to impose the tax to provide a certified copy of the ordinance to the Tax Commissioner at least six months prior to the date the tax is to become effective.
 The bill also allows every retailer that collects the tax to retain one cent of the five-cent tax.
-01/09/18 House: Referred to Committee on Finance City Position: Support HB 1004 Stormwater; localities shall provide for full waiver.
+01/24/18 House: Subcommittee recommends passing by indefinitely (6-Y 4-N) Notes: City Position: Support HB 1004 Stormwater; locality shall provide for full waiver of certain charges for public use airport runway.
 Patron: Byron Summary as introduced: